Gestus

 Had there been anyone to listen

-Caterina Gobbi will leave a trace of the performance in the Theatre until the end of the first act.
+Caterina Gobbi left a trace of the performance in the Theatre until the end of the first act.

 Act II: The Assembly of Actions